 I probably don’t need to say this as it is winter, but pull on some long sleeves and long pants, and wear gloves – Miscanthus blades in particular can give you a stinging cut, and I’ve gotten rashes from getting pricked up by them while pruning.

-Now, for your little dormant grasses, like Japanese Forest Grass, simply take your handheld hedging shears (I love these Fiskars Power Gear Hedging Shears (click to see my video review); the gear makes them cut through things like butter) and prune every stem down to 2” tall.
+Now, for your little dormant grasses, like Japanese forest grass, simply take your handheld hedging shears (I love these Fiskars Power Gear Hedging Shears (click to see my video review); the gear makes them cut through things like butter) and prune every stem down to 2” tall.
 They’ll be back soon!

 For your monster ginormous intimidating grasses (Miscanthus), you can prune one of two ways: